-While there is no specific law relating to electronic copies of paper originals in Sweden, electronically scanned copies are generally considered valid depending on the technical and other security measures taken to ensure that the record is safeguarded against data loss, corruption and unauthorized access.
+While there is no specific legislation relating to electronic copies of paper originals in Sweden, electronically scanned copies are generally considered valid depending on the technical and other security measures taken to ensure that the electronically scanned copy is an accurate reproduction of the paper original.

-The legal value of an electronically stored record in court will vary based on the technical measures taken.
+The legal value of an electronically stored record in court will vary based on the technical measures taken, and the ability to prove the authenticity of the copy.
 In order to increase the legal value of a scanned record, technical measures may include:

 - tools to prevent unauthorized access;

 - ensuring continued accessibility of the record;

 - validations upon upload (time-stamps, record of the individual who uploaded the record, etc.); and,

 - validation of the paper original prior to scanning the record.